 I forgot to take a picture while I was cutting the boards for the Xs…basically I just did the whole, set the board up against the opening and trace the angles onto the boards, take it outside and find the angle using the miter saw!
 LoL!
 It works pretty well actually!
 I lost my paper with all the angles, and I actually built the base back in November…I’m pretty certain the angles were cut at 30 degrees off square but make sure and check it the same way I mentioned above!

-This first X was half lapped in the post I did for Sandra as well, so make sure and take another peak at that post if you need help!
+This first X was half-lapped in the post I did for Sandra as well, so make sure and take another peek at that post if you need help!

-The four smallest pieces of course took me the longest to cut! ????
-Getting the angles right was not the easiest task!
+The four smallest pieces, of course, took me the longest to cut! 😬 Getting the angles right was not the easiest task!
 But I managed and now I can hopefully save you a few minutes by not having to figure them out!
 They are cut on one end at 28 degrees off square and the other end is cut at 62 degrees off square.
-You will probably notice that your saw doesn’t cut 62 degrees off square, but it easily can but simply clamping a board up against the fence like I did in the pics below and turning your miter saw to 28 degrees off square!
+You will probably notice that your saw doesn’t cut 62 degrees off square, but it easily can but simply clamping a board up against the fence as I did in the pics below and turning your miter saw to 28 degrees off square!